JithinBathula/P2P-Book-Exchange/readme.md

 ## Possible Short-Term Improvements

-- Code Readability: Enhance code quality with better formatting and meaningful comments.
+- Code Readability: Enhance code quality with better formatting and more comments.
 - Improved UI: Design a more engaging and vibrant interface to improve user experience.
 - More Book Details: Include book images, genres, and other relevant information to simplify selection.
 - Enhanced Security: Implement two-factor authentication and robust data encryption to safeguard user data.